Trump wins Idaho GOP caucus with overwhelming support; many participants favor returning to primary

 - Oops!Something went wrong.Please try again later.

 Mar.
-2—North Idaho Republican voters escaped the late-winter chill and trickled into a warm Coeur d'Alene hotel Saturday to help select the Republican presidential nominee.
+3—North Idaho Republican voters escaped the late-winter chill and trickled into a warm Coeur d'Alene hotel Saturday to help select the Republican presidential nominee.

-The vast majority, like those statewide, appeared to support former President Donald Trump, though many wished they could have voted in primary instead of participating Saturday caucus.
+The vast majority, like those statewide, appeared to support former President Donald Trump, though many wished they could have voted in a primary instead of participating in Saturday's caucus.

 Trump overwhelmingly won the Idaho Republican Presidential Caucus, collecting all 32 delegates, according to the Idaho Republican Party.